wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 23 About this time Izard , the chief captain , arrived at Fort Erie , from Plattsburgh , and , as he was the oldest captain , he took the charge of the army of the north.

-24 Daring these circumstances , it happened that the brave M' Arthur , who had remained at the strong hold of Detroit , to defend it ,
+24 During these circumstances , it happened that the brave McArthur , who had remained at the strong hold of Detroit , to defend it ,

 25 Moved his army towards Burlington Heights , and went more than an hundred miles into the province of Canada.

-26 And the men of Columbia that went with him were valiant men. from the states of Kentucky and Ohio in number about eight hundred.
+26 And the men of Columbia that went with him were valiant men , from the states of Kentucky and Ohio in number about eight hundred.

 27 Victory perched upon their arms , and they slew some of the servants of the king , and made many prisoners , and returned again with the loss of one man.